difference between thrombosis and embolism

 In conclusion, thrombosis and embolism are two medical conditions that are related to blood clots.
 While they share some similarities, they have distinct characteristics and treatments.
 It is important to understand the difference between the two conditions and seek medical attention if you experience any symptoms.

-See also difference between molecular mass and molar mass
+See also difference between writer and author

 Table difference between thrombosis and embolism